sarita-sumbria/JS-Airport-Challenge/README.md

  7) Added planes method to the Airport class.
  New error for feature test: Expected [  ] to contain Plane({  }).

+ 8)  plane object needs to interact with airport object.
+ Interaction is stubbed in the plane unit test.

+ * New thing learned that 'spys' are Jasmine's equivalent of 'doubles'.

+ New Error: Expected spy airport.clearForLanding to have been called with:
+  [ Plane({  }) ]
+but it was never called.